qwasi/android-sdk/README.md

 ```java
     qwasi.postEvent("login", HashMap<String, Object>("username", "bobvila"));
 ```

 ## Location

-The Qwasi SDK can provide device location and track Geofence events.
-The Geofences must be pre-configured via the AIM or API interfaces.
-(Geofences are still experimental)
+The Qwasi SDK can provide device location and track Geofence, and Beacon events.
+The Geofences and Beacons must be pre-configured via the AIM or API interfaces.

 ### Enabling Location